Tandoh3/IT-AUDIT-REPOSITORY/README.md

 ---

+### Getting Started
+For the best results, start by reviewing the playbook.
+It provides the core reasoning, structure, and framework needed to produce high-quality outputs from this repository
+---

 ## 📌 Why This Repository Was Created

 The IT audit function continues to evolve as organizations adopt new technologies, increase digital footprints, and face stricter regulatory expectations.
 Auditors need: